tournament-js/subset/api.md

 # Subset API
 Subset export several basic and generalized set operations for JavaScript Arrays.
-The new ES6 `Set` class is not particularly helpful for doing set operations on general objects (as their only version of equality is `===`), and arrays are more frequently used.

 This is in general a pure functional library, but a couple of functions does modify the input (`insert` and `delete` only).
 The generalized versions accept general notions of equality which is explored immediately below.